sayakpaul/cait-tf/README.md

-This repository provides TensorFlow / Keras implementations of different CaiT [1] variants from Touvron et al. It also provides the TensorFlow / Keras models that have been populated with the original DeiT pre-trained params available from [2].
+This repository provides TensorFlow / Keras implementations of different CaiT [1] variants from Touvron et al. It also provides the TensorFlow / Keras models that have been populated with the original CaiT pre-trained params available from [2].
 These models are not blackbox SavedModels i.e., they can be fully expanded into `tf.keras.Model` objects and one can call all the utility functions on them (example: `.summary()`).